kawfee/Battleships/README.md

 ### Runtime Questions:
 - `Test AI` -- Plays a match between two AI (you must choose the AI to play).
     - Use this in the development of your AI.
-- `Run Contest` -- Plays a contest between all available AI.
+- `Run Contest` -- Plays a contest between all available AIs.
-    - More than likely, you won't have to use this unless you are Dr. Brandle.
+    - Use this when hosting a contest.
+    - Can choose interactively which AIs will participate.
 - `Replay Logs` -- Replays a log file for you.
     - Replays log files from either the last match or contest played.